- [May 2019] Talk at Quantum Contextuality in Quantum Mechanics and Beyond Workshop, Prague.

-- [September 2018] Upcoming talk: University of Campinas, Brazil.
+- [September 2018] Invited talk: University of Campinas, Brazil.
 Congresso Nacional de Matemática Aplicada e Computacional 2018

-- [September 2018] Congratulations to Pierre-Emmanuel Emeriau who this summer successfully defended his master’s degree internship report, co-supervised by myself and Elham Kashefi, and begins his doctoral studies with us this month.
+- [September 2018] Congratulations to Pierre-Emmanuel Emeriau who this summer successfully defended his master’s degree internship report, co-supervised by me and Elham Kashefi, and begins his doctoral studies with us this month.

 In broad terms, my main research interests are in applying structural and logical methods from mathematics and theoretical computer science to physics, and beyond.
 My present focus is largely on enhancing our understanding of the foundations of quantum theory, and on harnessing this for the development of quantum technologies.

 Much of my research focuses on the key non-classical aspects of quantum theory, such as non-locality and contextuality.
 From a foundational perspective, these lie at the root of many of the conceptual issues arising from quantum theory, while from a practical perspective they also underpin the utilisable advantages of quantum systems and the huge potential of quantum technologies.

 I am currently a Marie Skłodowska-Curie Individual Fellow based at Sorbonne University, Paris.
 There I lead a research project on Resource-Sensitive Quantum Computing (ResQu) as a member of the Quantum Information team in the computer science laboratory LIP6.
 I have previously held fellowships and postdoctoral research positions at the University of Oxford, Paris Diderot University and the University of Edinburgh.